Birth Preparation

 VBAC Client Handout: from the Association of Ontario Midwives.

-Guideline for vaginal birth after one previous low segment cesarean section: from the College of Midwives of BC.
-A guideline for the management of VBAC deliveries.
+Statement for vaginal birth after one previous low segment cesarean section: from the BC College of Nurses and Midwives.

 High Blood Pressure and Pregnancy